BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

         <video controls loop src="../../../_media/content/Documentation/Conversations/ChestIO.mp4" width="100%">
           Sorry, your browser doesn't support embedded videos.
         </video>
+    === "Combined Style"
+        The same as the chest style but the conversation is also displayed in the chat.
     === "Simple Style"
         A chat output.
 The user has to write a number into their chat to select an option.
         ???
 "Customizing the Simple Style"